 What are the cheapest cars to insure for teen drivers in Washington, D.C.?

-The Mazda CX-5, Chevrolet TrailBlazer, Chrysler Voyager and Honda HR-V are among the most affordable cars to insure for 18-year-old drivers in Washington, D.C.
-On the other hand, vehicles like the Maserati Quattroporte, Nissan GT-R and Audi e-tron GT come with higher insurance costs for young drivers.
+The Mazda CX-5, Chevrolet TrailBlazer, Chrysler Voyager and Honda HR-V are some of the cheapest cars to insure for an 18-year-old driver in Washington, D.C.
+On the other hand, Maserati Quattroporte, Nissan GT-R and Audi e-tron GT are the most expensive vehicles to insure for a young driver.

 Methodology